redcping/ShortDF/README.md

 ![pytorch](https://img.shields.io/badge/PyTorch-2.1-orange)

 # Description
-This repository is the official source of code for our paper titled "Optimizing for the Shortest Path in Denoising Diffusion Model".
+This repository is the official source of code for our paper titled "Optimizing for the Shortest Path in Denoising Diffusion Model" .
 ![shortdf](https://github.com/user-attachments/assets/99fffb4c-e962-4582-a487-48fd05e2c91d)